 - How long should my resume be?

 0-10 year’s experience = 1 page (Sorry, rarely any exceptions here) 11+ year’s experience = max 2 pages (although 1 page is always great if you can make it work)

 - To include or not include your address.

 In recent years, I have found that there is an unconscious bias that can play a factor in getting an interview, based upon your location.
 If you can’t make it to the job, you need not apply.
 An employer or recruiter can happily ask you if you will be able to abide by the schedule proposed, but getting that recruiter calling is the more important task at hand.
 A second point is that your resume gets passed around during an interview process and let’s be frank, do you want all of those non-HR employees peeping at your personal info?

 - Professional Summary, Profile, Executive Summary, Summary

 Don’t focus as much on the title of this section as you do on the content.
 This is by all means your elevator pitch, and these are the four steps to nailing it!
 Step 1: Define who you are.
-Example: Award winning Sales Manager Step 2: Describe what you do and its impact.
-Example: developing long standing client relationships in the architectural products market.
+Example: Award-winning Sales Manager Step 2: Describe what you do and its impact.
+Example: developing long-standing client relationships in the architectural products market.
 Step 3: Explain what’s unique and different about you to create a hook.
-Example: Strategic visionary, collaborating with management in creation and developing marketing plans and events to enhance brand recognition.
+Example: Strategic visionary, collaborating with management in the creation and development of marketing plans and events to enhance brand recognition.
 Step 4: Put it all together.
-Award winning Sales Manager that continually increases brand awareness and market share.
+Award-winning Sales Manager that continually increases brand awareness and market share.
 Strategic visionary, collaborating with management in creating and executing marketing plans that enhance brand recognition.